Oluwaniyii/teledeus-stockon/README.md

 **Error flags**

-The description are exhibited just to know what to expect
+The flags descriptions are exhibited just to know what to expect

  **INVALID_REQUEST_ERROR :** "invalid or missing request parameters"
 <br>